 Second is precision, which generally comes down to being stable, with solid drive, cornering and very controllable oversteer, the far extreme of this might be described as “driving a truck”… Can’t trick, but it’ll fly a straight line and turn corners like nobody’s business.

-Alas, after flying literally hundreds upon hundreds of dual line kites over 20+ years of development and technology advancement, I’ve found that most pilots tend to prefer either tricks or precision… I truly enjoy both, but getting the right balance of trick and precision is tricky and the kites I would personally consider true “all rounders” are far and few between.
+Alas, after flying literally hundreds upon hundreds of dual line kites over 20+ years of development and technology advancement, I’ve found that most pilots tend to prefer either tricks or precision… I truly enjoy both, but getting the right balance of trick and precision is tricky and the kites I would personally consider true “all rounders” are few and far between.

 Dual Line Kite Example